ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   period of time is important and guessability is not an issue.
 However, it SHOULD NOT be used by implementations that favor unguessiblity, as the resulting values are easily guessable.

+Re-randomize Until Monotonic (Method 3):
+: If the performance impact is acceptable (depending on the UUID version, granularity of the system clock, and expected throughput of values generated per clock value), an implementation can, in the case of multiple UUID values using the same clock tick, simply regenerate a new random value as many times as needed in order to produce a UUID that is ordered after the last one.
+The primary benefit of this approach is simplicity of implementation.
+The down sides to this approach include the fact that generation will become increasing slow for a given timestamp value as more attempts are required to product monotonic output, and the fact that subsequent values will have less entropy and be more easily guessable.

+Replace Left-Most Random Bits with Increased Clock Precision (Method 4):
+: For UUIDv7, which has millisecond timestamp precision, it may be possible to use additional clock precision available on the system to substitute for random bits immediately following the timestamp.
+This can provide values that are time-ordered with sub-millisecond precision, using however many bits are appropriate in the implementation environment.
+  For example, let's assume a system timestamp of 1 Jan 2023 12:34:56.1234567.
+  Taking the precision greater than 1ms gives us a value of 0.4567, as a fraction of a millisecond.
+If we wish to encode this as 12 bits, we can take the maximum value that fits in those bits (4095, or 2 to the 12th power minus 1) and multiply it by our millisecond fraction value of 0.4567 and round the result to an integer, which gives an integer value of 1870.
+Expressed as hex it is 0x74E, or the binary bits 011101001110.
+One can then use those 12 bits as the most significant (left-most) portion of the random section of the UUID.
+  This works for any desired bit length that fits into a UUID and applications can decide the appropriate length based on available clock precision and desired random bits.
+This technique can also be used in conjunction with one of the other methods, where this additional time precision would immediatley follow the timestamp and then any bits used as clock sequence would follow next.

 The following sub-topics cover topics related solely with creating reliable fixed-length dedicated counters: